baoo694/hoctienghan/README.md

 # Korean Contextual Learning App

-A modern web application for learning Korean through contextual stories powered by Google Gemini AI.
-Users can generate Korean stories based on topics and levels, then click on words to see their meanings in context with Han-Viet pronunciations.
+A modern web application for learning Korean through contextual stories powered by Groq AI (Llama 3.3 70B).
+Users can generate Korean stories based on topics and levels, then click on words to see their meanings in context with pronunciations.

 ## Features